-- (a) for the supply of electricity to premises, means- - (i) a person who uses 160 MW.h of electricity or more at particular premises in a particular year; or - (ii) a person who has that status because of a declaration under section 18; and - (b) for the supply of gas to premises, means- - (i) a person who uses 1 TJ of gas or more at particular premises in a particular year; or - (ii) a person who has that status because of a declaration under section 18; and - (c) for the supply of water to premises-means a person who has that status because of a declaration under section 18. - (2) For paragraph (b) of the definition of customer in subsection (1), an application for a connection or supply service in relation to water or sewerage includes an application by, or for, a person for approval of a plan for plumbing or drainage work to connect premises to the relevant network. - (3) For this Act, a customer to whom a declaration under section 18 applies is a non-franchise customer for a utility service only in the circumstances to which the declaration relates.
+- (a) for the supply of electricity to premises, means- - (i) a person who uses 160MW.h of electricity or more at particular premises in a particular year; or - (ii) a person who has that status because of a declaration under section 18; and - (b) for the supply of gas to premises, means- - (i) a person who uses 1TJ of gas or more at particular premises in a particular year; or - (ii) a person who has that status because of a declaration under section 18; and - (c) for the supply of water to premises-means a person who has that status because of a declaration under section 18.

+- (2) For the definition of customer, paragraph (b) in subsection (1), an application for a connection or supply service in relation to water or sewerage includes an application by, or for, a person for approval of a plan for plumbing or drainage work to connect premises to the relevant network. - (3) For this Act, a customer to whom a declaration under section 18 applies is a non-franchise customer for a utility service only in the circumstances to which the declaration relates.